theory/sqljson/README.md

 ### JSON

 Input the JSON against which to execute the Path expression.
-May be any kind of JSON value, including objects, arrays, ans scalar values.
-An example that the above Path expression can be executed:
+May be any kind of JSON value, including objects, arrays, and scalar values.
+An example that the above Path expression successfully executes against:

 ```json
 { "a": [1,2,3,4,5] }